-Our model is based on the true wild horse's foot found in the American West.
-These horses move many miles a day over some of the most rugged terrain known.
-Yet they do not suffer any lameness caused by laminitis or navicular disease as their domestic cousins do.
+Our model is based on the wild horse's foot found in the American West.
+These horses travel many kilometres a day over some of the most rugged terrain known.
+Yet they do not suffer lameness caused by laminitis or navicular disease as their domestic cousins do.

-As trained hoof care practitioners, we do not carve into the sole of the hoof or pare down the frog.
+As trained hoof care practitioners, we do not carve into the live sole of the hoof or pare down the frog.
 A knife was only used to remove the shedding tissue.
-The concavity seen in this domestic racehorse's hoof was built naturally by the horse himself.
-A knife was never used to carve the sole to obtain this deep concavity.
+The concavity seen in this domestic horse's hoof was developed naturally by the horse himself.

-An experienced and educated trimmer knows how to read the horse's sole.
 The sole is the window to the hoof.
-Barefoot hoof trimmers who trim to the true wild horse model, understand how to read the live sole and the healing angle of the hoof will address hoof pathology noninvasively.
+Barefoot hoof trimmers who understand how to read the live sole and the healing angle of the hoof will address hoof pathology noninvasively.
 This is how soundness is achieved in each horse.
 A trim that supports the dynamic balance of the whole horse is an important part of optimal health.
-A natural diet can be the distinguishing factor between a completely sound horse and a mildly laminitic one.

-Inside look at a perfect barefoot hoof.
+Inside look at a healthy barefoot hoof.
 Notice the thickness of the sole and the well developed digital cushion

 Effects of Peripheral Loading

-Reduced shock absorption: The entire body is effected by excessive concussion when horses move over hard ground.
-Soft tissue and bone is damaged over time
+Reduced shock absorption: The entire body is affected by excessive concussion when horses move over hard ground.
+Soft tissue and bone are damaged over time

-Weakness: The soft tissue of the internal structures become weak from inadequate contact with the ground.
-This results with contracted heels.
+Weakness: The soft tissue of the internal structures become weak from inadequate stimulation.
+This results in an underdeveloped digital cushion